 The flag-2 locus is widespread among the Enterobacterales

-The complete and draft genomes of 4,028 bacterial strains encompassing the taxonomic diversity of the order Enterobacterales were screened for the presence of flag–2 loci (Supplementary Table S1).
-A total of 592 (15% of the analysed taxa) strains were observed to possess an orthologous locus (Figure 1; Supplementary Table S1) and these are distributed across a wide taxonomic breadth of the order.
+The finished and draft genomes of 4,028 bacterial strains encompassing the taxonomic diversity of the order Enterobacterales were screened for the presence of flag-2 loci (Supplementary Table S1).
+A total of 592 (15% of the analysed taxa) strains were observed to possess an orthologous locus (Figure 1 – indicated by green circles; Supplementary Table S1) and these are distributed across a wide taxonomic breadth of the order.
 As such, flag-2 loci occur in five of the eight families and 31/76 genera included in this study.
-Exceptions are observed for the families Morganellaceae (7 genera—313 strains), Pectobacteriaceae (7 genera—244 strains) and Thorselliaceae (Thorsellia –1 strain).
+Exceptions are observed for the families Morganellaceae (7 genera – 313 strains), Pectobacteriaceae (7 genera – 244 strains) and Thorselliaceae (Thorsellia – 1 strain), where no flag-2 loci occur.
 The highest prevalence can be observed in the family Budvicaceae (7/9 studied taxa) and Yersiniaceae (225/605 strains), while only 13% (316/2,464 taxa) of the family Enterobacteriaceae contained orthologous loci (Figure 1; Table 1).
 Differences in prevalence at the genus level could also be observed.
 Notably, flag-2 loci are universally present in several genera, including Citrobacter Clade D (30/30 strains) and Plesiomonas (8/8 strains), while in the two genera with the highest number of flag-2 loci present, Yersinia (222/394 strains) and Escherichia (124/522 strains), 56% and 24% of the evaluated strains encode flag-2 systems, respectively.
 In some genera, the presence of flag-2 loci represents a rare trait.
 For example, only two of 151 analysed Pantoea strains contain flag-2 loci.
 Diversity in terms of flag-2 locus presence can furthermore be observed at the species level.
 For example, all 100 of the evaluated Y. pestis strains incorporate a flag-2 locus, while it only occurs in 24/100 Escherichia coli strains.

 Molecular architecture of the flag-2 loci

-The enterobacterial flag–2 loci range in size from ~3.4 to ~81.8 kilobases (average 38.1 kb) and code for between five and 102 (average 43 proteins) proteins (Supplementary Table S2).
+The flag-2 loci comprise of a set of co-localised genes within the genomes of the enterobacteria that harbour them (Figure 2).
+This is in contrast to the flag-1 system (Figure 3), where gene loci responsible for the synthesis and functioning of the primary flagellar system are generally dispersed across the enterobacterial chromosome .
+The enterobacterial flag-2 loci range in size from ~3.4 to ~81.8 kilobases (average 38.1 kb) and code for between five and 102 (average 43 proteins) proteins (Supplementary Table S2).
 The discrepancy in size and number of proteins encoded by the loci can largely be attributed to frequent deletions and insertion of non-core genes within the loci.
-Substantially larger flag-2 loci are observed in Escherichia albertii B156, Citrobacter (Clade A) sp.nov 1 S1285 and three C. rodentium strains.
+Substantially larger flag-2 loci are observed in Escherichia albertii B156, Citrobacter (Clade A) sp. nov 1 S1285 and three C. rodentium strains.
 This can be linked to the insertion of prophage elements within the flag-2 loci, contributing on average 37.7 kb of sequence and 54 proteins.

 Gene and en bloc deletion may have resulted in non-functionality of the flag-2 system in some Enterobacterales taxa